danielbankhead/jetta/README.md

   const error = new jetta.JettaError('jetta-cookie-invalid-name', 'en')
   ```

-  - new jetta.JettaError(`code` STRING, `preferredErrorLanguage` STRING[, `details` OBJECT])
+  - _new_ jetta.JettaError(`code` STRING, `preferredErrorLanguage` STRING[, `details` OBJECT])
-    - `code` STRING
-      - A valid error code as used in jetta
+    - `code` STRING - a valid error code as used in jetta
     - `preferredErrorLanguage` STRING - as an [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
-    - `details` OBJECT
-      - Any details associated with the error
+    - `details` OBJECT - any details associated with the error

     - _instance_ OBJECT
-      - `code` STRING
-        - the unique error code for this particular JettaError
+      - `code` STRING - the unique error code for this particular JettaError
       - `details` OBJECT - provides additional details to an error
-        - A few examples:
-          - native JavaScript/Node.js Error
-          - general key-value Object (e.g. `details.algorithm` to denote which algorithm is wrong)
+        - A native `Error` or key-value object (e.g. `details.algorithm` to denote which algorithm is wrong)
         - This is always an object - never `null`
       - `lang` STRING - as an [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
-        - The language used for the error message, in case the requested language is not available
+        - The language used for the error message, may be `en` if `preferredErrorLanguage` was not available
       - `message` STRING - The localized message in the language denoted by _instance_.`lang`

 ### jetta.PublicSuffix `CLASS` extends `EventEmitter`